Stephen has been exploring the history, legends, and folklore of his home province of Newfoundland Labrador for the better part of 40 years.

 2. The Four Sisters

-Other visitors to, and residents of, the properties have reported seeing a ghostly woman appear in a room in one of the houses, then move across the floor and pass through a wall and out of sight, often times reappearing in the adjoining house.
-As it turns out the houses had, at one time, doors that joined each residence to the one next door.
-This was done by the builder so that his daughters would be able to visit each other without having to go outside to do so.
+Other visitors and residents of the properties have reported seeing a ghostly woman appear in a room in one of the houses, then move across the floor and pass through a wall and out of sight, often times reappearing in the adjoining house.
+As it turns out, the houses had, at one time, doors that joined each residence to the one next door.
+This was done by the builder so that his daughters would be able to visit each other without having to go outside.
 These doors were later walled over when two of the properties were rented out.

 3. The Ghost of Catherine Snow

 Catherine Mandeville was born in Harbour Grace, Newfoundland in or around the year 1793.
 Later, as a young woman, she moved to Salmon Cove, where she took up with and later married John Snow.
 The couple had seven children.
-There marriage, however, was by all reports a rather stormy one, with loud and often violent fights being quite frequent.
+Their marriage, however, was by all reports a rather stormy one, with frequent loud and often violent fights.
 On the night of August 31, 1833, following one of these altercations, John Snow disappeared.

-In 1893 the land at the foot of Longs hill, that had been the old Catholic cemetery, was sold and construction of St. Andrews Presbyterian Church was begun on the site.
+In 1893, the land at the foot of Longs hill that had been the old Catholic cemetery was sold and construction of St. Andrews Presbyterian Church was begun on the site.
 Known as the Kirk, the church was completed in 1896.
-As far as anyone knows the remains of Catherine Snow were not moved prior to the churches construction, and lay there still.
+As far as anyone knows the remains of Catherine Snow were not moved prior to the church's construction, and lay there still.
 It is said that her ghost can still be seen from time to time walking the grounds.